-Banks and quasi-banks, pre-need, trust, insurance, public and publicly-listed companies, and non-chartered government-owned and -controlled corporations may not incorporate as One Person Corporations: Provided, further, That a natural person who is licensed to exercise a profession may not organize as a One Person Corporation for the purpose of exercising such profession except as otherwise provided under special laws.
+Banks and quasi-banks, pre-need, trust, publicly-listed public insurance. and companies, and non-chartered governmentowned and -controlled corporations may not incorporate as One Person Corporations: Provided further, That a natural person who is licensed to exercise a profession may not organize as a One Person Corporation for the purpose of exercising such profession except as otherwise provided under special laws.